 Imagine that instead of heading to the office, your morning commute involved a trip down to the ocean floor.
 This is a daily reality for many commercial divers.

 From oceans and oil platforms to rivers and lakes, they can work in a variety of inland and offshore settings, handling a dynamic mix of tasks and responsibilities.
-However, there is one consistency: Regardless of the work environment or the task at hand, commercial divers work underwater.
+However, there is one consistency: Commercial divers work underwater regardless of the work environment or task at hand.

-A commercial diver is someone who has been trained as an advanced diver and is able to perform a wide range of tasks related to underwater industrial construction.
-Many people tend to confuse commercial divers with underwater welders, but, in reality, they are two very different careers.
+A commercial diver is someone who has been trained as an advanced diver and can perform a wide range of tasks related to underwater industrial construction.
+Many people tend to confuse commercial divers with underwater welders, but they are two very different careers.
 Underwater welders are trained to perform one specialized task, whereas commercial divers can be responsible for many different duties that can include welding, inspecting bridges, and repairing water treatment plants.

 What Does a Commercial Diver Do?

-There isn't one specific job description that can be universally applied to this position because their responsibilities can vary widely depending on whether they choose to concentrate on one area or stick to a more general career that involves multiple areas.
+No specific job description can be universally applied to this position because their responsibilities can vary widely depending on whether they choose to concentrate on one area or stick to a more general career that involves multiple areas.

 What They Work On

-Before adding any sort of skills or credentials, a commercial diver must first concentrate solely on becoming an experienced and talented diver.
+Before adding any skills or credentials, a commercial diver must concentrate solely on becoming an experienced and talented diver.
 Once their diving abilities are proven, they can add areas of expertise.
 Some of the areas encompassed by commercial diving can include: